 What Type of Person SHOULD an INFP date?

-INFPs do well in relationships with a partner who is supportive and helps them feel confident in themselves.
-Because they focus on creating a soul-to-soul bond, INFPs need someone who shares their deep moral convictions as well as a person who values emotions and has a similar worldview.
+INFPs do well in relationships with a supportive partner who helps them feel confident in themselves.
+Because they focus on creating a soul-to-soul bond, INFPs need someone who shares their deep moral convictions, values, and emotions and has a similar worldview.

 Dating an INFP

-There are some aspects INFPs that makes dating them easy.
+There are some aspects INFPs that make dating them easy.
 These include: